shanteacontrols/OpenDeck/README.md

 # OpenDeck

 Ownduino library capable of controlling LED/button matrix and reading of potentiometers (multiplexed using 4051 multiplexer as well).
 Library works together with `HardwareReadSpecific` library, in which the hardware reading methods are defined.
+Check `HardwareReadSpecific.h` for hardware definitions.
 Library requires Ownduino library to work correctly.

 Library is primarily intended for use in MIDI controllers and for use with MIDI library.
 It's features are: